How to handle your medical bills

 The ideal time to work on handling medical debt is before you have it, Gundling says.
 With the rise of high-deductible health insurance plans, even people with insurance will increasingly face pricey bills, which makes an emergency fund even more important.

-“If you know you have a plan with a large deductible, have the cash in the bank,” he says.
+“If you know you have a plan with a large deductible, have the cash in the bank,” he said.

 You could try setting money aside through automated deposits into a high-yield savings account or taking advantage of a health care flexible savings account if your employer offers one.